“Let Them Go, Let Them Grow”

 Catch and release fishing is vital in securing the future of our fisheries.
 Throughout the year, I will be releasing high quality canvas prints featuring various species of fish as they’re being released back into the water.
 The prints will be available for purchase in 2 sizes.
 10% of proceeds will be donated to the Ontario Federation of Anglers & Hunters.
 The prices below are in Canadian dollars and include shipping to anywhere in Canada or the United States.
 Please use the contact form below to order a print or inquire.
 If you are outside of Canada and the United States, I’d be happy to discuss shipping options.
 Please note that the ‘SheLovesToFish.com’ text will not be present on prints and prices are in Canadian dollars.
 Thank you for your support!

-Prints are .75″ thick on a wooden frame and come in the following sizes:
+Prints are high quality and come on a .75″ thick wooden frame and come in the following sizes:

 20″ x 16″ – $125.00